onap/policy-parent/docs/apex/APEX-MyFirstPolicyExample.rst

             .. container:: paragraph

                An equivalent version of the ``MyFirstPolicyModel``
-               policy model can again be generated using the APEX CLI editor.
+               policy model can be generated using the APEX CLI editor.
 A sample APEX CLI script is shown below:

                .. container:: ulist